 Leigh Diffey is an international TV sports broadcaster.
 He has one of the most recognizable voices in the industry.
 In January 2013, Leigh joined NBC Sports and the NBC Sports Network.
-In this role he will cover Formula 1, the IZOD Indycar Series, the Dakar Rally and both Summer and Winter Olympics.
+In this role covers Formula 1, the Verizon Indycar Series, Dakar Rally, Track & Field and both Summer and Winter Olympics.

 Born: Brisbane, Queensland, Australia in 1971

 Raised: Carole Park, a south-western suburb of Brisbane

 Education: Graduated Griffith University 1991 (Bachelor of Teaching majoring in Physical Ed)

 First race: 1977 - Trailblazers Jr Motorcycle Club

 Hosting, The Masters at Augusta National

 Calling Tom Kristensen crossing the line to win his 7th Le Mans 24 (a record)

 Commentating the Australian Open with Greg Norman